Dev guideRecipesAPI ReferenceChangelog

 Advanced features

-Discover the advanced features Optimizely Graph provides when paired with Content Management System 12 (CMS 12).
+Discover the advanced features Optimizely Graph provides when you pair it with Content Management System 12 (CMS 12).

 Multilingual support

 Optimizely CMS 12 supports multilingual content through its globalization system.
-The Optimizely Graph integration detects and handles languages enabled in CMS 12, ensuring users receive information in their preferred language.
+The Optimizely Graph integration detects and handles languages enabled in CMS 12, so users receive information in their preferred language.

 Configure language options